alphagov/content-store/doc/content_item_fields.md

 format type.
 The value is a list of associated items, the order of which may be significant; content store preserves the order.

+The link types currently in use are:
+ - `related`: for non-specific related items

 In the `storing` context, the items are UUID strings.

 In the `notifying` context, the items are hashes containing: (TODO: confirm)